manangulati9/conversa/README.md

 ## Acknowledgements

-I would like to thank the open-source community for their invaluable contributions and the developers of the libraries and tools used in this project.
+I would like to thank the developers of the libraries and tools used in this project.

 - Next.js: [https://nextjs.org/](https://nextjs.org/)
 - TypeScript: [https://www.typescriptlang.org/](https://www.typescriptlang.org/)